Eveything you need to know about sending and receving Interac e-Transfers and how to deal with errors if you make a mistake.

-Personal loans, private loans and payday loans, why are there so many names for what seems like the same financial product?
-The easiest answer to that question is that each of these loans is a unique product meant to provide people with the funding they want depending on what their needs are.
+Personal loans, private loans, and payday loans, why are there so many names for what seems like the same financial product?
+The easiest answer to that question is that each of these loans is a unique product meant to provide consumers with the funding they want depending on what their needs are.

 To try to help you have the best understanding of what a personal loan is so that you can make the right decision for your financial situation, let’s take a look at what defines a personal loan.

-A personal loan is what you might think of as a run of the mill loan, either from a bank or other larger financial institution.
+A personal loan is what you might think of as a run of the mill loan, either from a bank or another traditional financial institution.
 It’s a loan that’s not specifically given to purchase something like a house or a car.
-Someone might apply for a personal loan to help pay off high interest credit card debt or an unexpected emergency.
+Someone might apply for a personal loan to help pay off high-interest credit card debt or to cover an unexpected emergency.

 Here are the main characteristics of a personal loan: